fkarg/fkarg.github.io/staged/local-jekyll.md

 ## Tips and Tricks
-- When you have your `shell.nix`, you can run the shell by executing `$ nix-shell` in the same directory, and end it with `Strg+C`.
+- When you have your `shell.nix`, you can run the shell by executing `$ nix-shell` in the same directory, and end it with `STRG+C`.
-- When you make changes to your `_config.yml`, you need to stop the `nix-shell` and remove the `_site` directory before restarting `nix-shell` again.
+- When you make changes to your `_config.yml`, you need to stop the `nix-shell` and remove the `_site` directory before you can see the changes when restarting `nix-shell` again.
 - Within the `_config.yml` you can [exclude][exclude] paths and specific files from triggering a page rebuild or being available on navigation.
-I exclude e.g.  the `README.md` or my `drafts/` folder with unfinished posts.
+I exclude e.g.  the `README.md` or a `drafts/` folder.
 - If you're confused about `nix-shell`, see [this introduction to nix-shell][nix-shell].
-- Even if your server is runnig locally doesn't mean all of your resources are local and available offline.
+- Even with the `jekyll` server runnig locally, this doesn't mean all of your resources are local and available offline.
 My site used to have many external `javascript` and `css` dependencies, which aren't available without internet, making it look very weird and mostly unfunctional when offline.

 ---